 *If you rode with us in the past and had a FirstGiving page, click the box with the green FG icon.
 Then type in the email address and password you used last time.
 Then click Login.
 Then you’ll move onto the next page on the FG registration form.

 4. Next Page: You have the option to join an existing team, create a new team or not join a team at this time.
+You can also search for existing teams.
 Then click the green “Next” button.
-(Contact Bob at firstname.lastname@example.org if you have questions about Teams)
+(Contact Bob at email@example.com if you have questions about Teams)

 5. All riders should answer the questions on the next page of the registration form: